Skedulo/SkeduloPlusExamples/README.md

 A practical example, allowing the user to attach a photo to a Job Product record.

-This form assumes you have configured Products in Skedulo and have created "Notes" and "Serial Number" fields on the Job Product object.
+This form assumes you have configured Products in Skedulo and have created "Notes"(`Notes`) and "Serial Number"(`SerialNumber`) fields on the Job Product object.
+For more infomration on how to create these, see the [skedulo docs](https://docs.skedulo.com/developer-guides/customize-and-extend/create-and-customize-forms-objects-fields/create-custom-objects-and-fields/create-custom-objects-and-fields-in-pulse-platform/).

 #### Example